“The mirror crack’d from side to side;

 The Lady of Shalott.“

-I recently read an article written by someone who dislikes The Lady of Shalott because she is shut away and is expected to spend her life weaving.
+I recently read a Twitter thread that skewered The Lady of Shalott because she is shut away and is expected to spend her life weaving.
 If you feel outraged on behalf of The Lady of Shalott, it is because you’re supposed to.
 The lady is cursed, alienated, isolated.

 Should we isolate her further by ignoring her and treating Tennyson’s work as an archaic representation of women?
-Or should we use it as a source of inspiration?
+Or can it be an inspiration?

 The lady’s curse comes whispered to her from an unknown source.
-Perhaps our form of the curse has been whispered to us so subtly that we hardly recognize it, so firm is the foothold it has in society.
-It has seeped into our subconscious, telling us to focus on looks and glamour over brains and intellect.
+Perhaps our form of the curse has been whispered to us so subtly that we hardly recognize it, so firm is its foothold in society – it has seeped into our subconscious, telling us to focus on looks and glamour over brains and intellect.

 Instead of shadowy figures in a mirror, our curse is the repetitive images of the ideal body type and the misguided perception that as women, we should pursue what society dictates as opposed to whatever it is that makes each individual woman happy.

-As long as The lady remains in passive seclusion, she is allowed to live.
+As long as the lady of Shalott remains in passive seclusion, she is allowed to live.

 Once she actively makes her own choice to break free, the result is death.

-There are multiple ways to interpret the poem, but I like the idea of using the poem to inspire modern women to have the courage to spin our own webs, inspired by our own thoughts and experiences instead of as reflections of what society tells us to be.
+There are multiple ways to interpret the poem, but I like the idea of using the poem to inspire modern women to have the courage to spin our own webs, inspired by our own self-worth and aspirations instead of mere reflections of what society tells us to be.